-21.2.4.
+26.2.4.
 Global Parameters and GOALs

 At the end of the refinement, this window shows a summary of the refinement results.
 The displayed parameters depend on the Rietveld refinement backend.
 For BGMN, the table shows all global goals and parameters, including estimated standard deviations (ESD) as calculated by BGMN.
-Some configuration options are available in the preferences as described in section 23.4.3.
-Values summarized here can also be exported to a CSV table using the function "File $\rightarrow$ Export Global Parameters and GOALs (Ctrl+E)" (see section 22.1).
+Some configuration options are available in the preferences as described in section 28.4.5.
+Values summarized here can also be exported to a CSV table using the function "File \rightarrow Export Global Parameters and GOALs (Ctrl+E)" (see section 27.1).

-21.2.5.
+26.2.5.
 Local Parameters

 At the end of the refinement, this window shows a summary of refined local (phase related) parameters.
 This function depends on the Rietveld refinement backend and is not available for all backends.
-In case of BGMN, is is available and can be configured in the preferences as described in section 23.4.3.
-Values summarized here can also be exported to a CSV table using the function "File $\rightarrow$ Export Local Parameters" (see section 22.1).
+In case of BGMN, it is available and can be configured in the preferences as described in section 28.4.5.
+Values summarized here can also be exported to a CSV table using the function "File \rightarrow Export Local Parameters" (see section 27.1).

-21.2.6.
+26.2.6.
 Chemistry